BlueCheese1086/smorgsabord/README.md

 # smorgsabord
-A simple FRC scouting app for use with CSVs, built in Flask using the AdminLTE HTML/JS/CSS template
+A simple 2022 FRC data visualization app for use with CSVs, built in Flask using the AdminLTE HTML/JS/CSS template

 ## Installation
 ### On Mac (tested)